chonkye/AlysonLalataENC4265Website/reflective_blogs.md

 <p align="center">
   <img src= "StatusReport1.png" alt = "Copilot's First Generated Status Report">
 </p>
-<p style="text-align:center;">Figure 1.1 - "Copilot's First Generated Status Report" https://copilot.microsoft.com/.
+<p style="text-align:center;">Figure 1.1 - Screenshot by Alyson Lalata.
+"Copilot's First Generated Status Report" https://copilot.microsoft.com/.
 Accessed 10 Feb.
 25.</p>

 The first report was highly detailed but felt overly wordy.
 It seemed to be written for an audience with little to no prior knowledge of the project, I didn’t specify on the type of status report (daily, weekly, monthly, internal or external) so I understood as to why the report had so much information.
 It effectively covered key aspects of game production, highlighting both challenges and achievements.
 The Progress Overview section provided an in-depth breakdown of different character design aspects.
 The achievements and challenges were clearly outlined, along with specific actions needed to move the project forward.

 <p align="center">
   <img src= "StatusReport2.png" alt = "Copilot's Second Generated Status Report">
 </p>
-<p style="text-align:center;">Figure 1.2 - "Copilot's Second Generated Status Report" https://copilot.microsoft.com/.
+<p style="text-align:center;">Figure 1.2 - Screenshot by Alyson Lalata.
+"Copilot's Second Generated Status Report" https://copilot.microsoft.com/.
 Accessed 10 Feb.
 25.</p>

 In contrast, the second report was much more concise.
 It didn’t elaborate on every detail encountered, making it more effective for quickly informing the team about that week’s progress without being overly long or difficult to read.
 This version appeared to be tailored for an internal audience already familiar with the project, unlike the original report.
 The Progress Overview was able to summarize each aspect of character design, briefly mentioned key accomplishments for the week, and included a short description of the main issues faced.